loiclefevre/dbone/cci/src/Readme.md

 ```

 ## Schema creation
 You'll then need to create the schema (and user) CCI and gives the roles.
+Please retrieve the files from this folder and *don't forget to change the password of user CCI!*

 ```Bash
 $ sqlplus / as sysdba @sys_setup.sql